 Westminster and the Houses of Parliament where UK laws are made and debated as the forthcoming debates on AI may mean copyright reform to protect independent creators

-I’ve watched governments react to music industry disruption for three decades, from Napster to YouTube to streaming.
+I’ve watched governments react to music industry disruption since the late 1990s, from Napster (1999) to YouTube Content ID disputes (2007) to streaming’s ‘value gap’ debates (2015-2020).
 Policy always lags behind technology.
 By the time the UK passes AI copyright legislation in 2026, the AI music system will have evolved twice over.
 The Warner and Universal deals will be normalised, independent artists will have already adjusted their strategies (or failed to), and the next generation of AI music tools will be launching.
 Don’t wait for government protection to save you.
 Build your own defences now, because by the time policy catches up, you’ll need to have already adapted.

 Financial Advice Qualifier:

-The financial outcomes highlighted will vary significantly by genre, audience size, and your current market position.
+The financial outcomes we’ve described will vary significantly depending on your genre, audience size, and current market position.
 The strategies discussed here reflect general observations from our client work but may not apply to your specific circumstances.
 We would urge you to consider consulting with a music business advisor and or lawyer before making significant career decisions.

 The Session Guitarists Question, Revisited